Treetops’ campers are encouraged to celebrate art, music, and drama as a community, across all of our acreage, both indoors and out.

 - a more elaborate performance may take place during a talent show or other special event.

-At the end of the summer, the annual dramatic play is held in our pavilion or outdoors in our amphitheater and is a beloved tradition among Treetops campers.
+At the end of the summer, the annual dramatic play is a beloved tradition among Treetops campers.

 The Walter Breeman Performing Arts Center

 With the addition of The Walter Breeman Performing Arts Center (WallyPAC) in 2020, campers gain a new, multi-purpose space in which to express themselves and experiment with their creativity.
 The Net-Zero facility houses a black box theatre space with seating for 185, a dedicated stagecraft area and design shop, music instruction classroom, four music rehearsal rooms, and a gallery where children’s artwork is displayed.